Quasiparticle cooling algorithms for quantum many-body state preparation: Discussion and outlook

 \section{Discussion and outlook}

 In summary, in this work we investigated cooling protocols for preparing ground states of many-body systems on quantum processors.
-Our approach is reminiscent of cooling strategies in systems of ultracold atoms, including sympathethic cooling~\cite{Mogudno2001Science}, but our protocol primarily aims to remove quasiparticles -- emergent excitations above a many-body ground state.
-We developed a phenomenological kinetic theory framework, which accounts for competing cooling and heating processes induced by auxiliaries and by noise, and compared the efficiency of different cooling protocols.
+Our approach is reminiscent of cooling strategies in systems of ultracold atoms, including sympathetic cooling~\cite{Mogudno2001Science}, but our protocol primarily aims to remove quasiparticles -- emergent excitations above a many-body ground state.
+We developed a phenomenological kinetic theory framework, which accounts for competing cooling and heating processes induced by auxiliaries and by noise, discussed how to tailor the protocol parameters to remove quasiparticles from the system, and compared the efficiency of different cooling protocols.

 Our results are directly applicable to studying correlated states with current digital quantum processors, as well as in analog processors with the fast reset capability: indeed, SCP was recently implemented on the Google Quantum Processor~\cite{mi2024stable}.
 While reaching the ground state in that experiment was challenging due to the level of noise $\gamma\approx 0.01$, our work shows that, with e.g.~$\theta=0.1$, noise values of $\gamma\approx 10^{-3}$ will be sufficient for preparing steady states with quasiparticle density below $n\approx 10^{-2}$ in the paramagnetic phase (see Fig.~\ref{fig5}b).
 In systems of $N_S=100$ qubits, this translates to approximately one quasiparticle in the sample.
-Cooling the antiferromagnetic phase is more challenging; nevertheless, noise level $\gamma\approx 10^{-6}$ allows to reach comparable densities.
+Cooling the antiferromagnetic phase is more challenging, because the quasiparticles cannot be removed individually by local operators; nevertheless, noise level $\gamma\approx 10^{-6}$ allows to reach comparable densities.
 We expect that such low-energy states can be further efficiently purified to extract properties of the ground state and low-energy dynamics~\cite{mi2024stable}.